-Betsy Lawer, Vice Chair-First National Bank Alaska is one of Alaska’s foremost locally born business leaders.
-She has served as vice chair of the bank’s board since 1992.
-From 1992 to 2008 Lawer also served as Chief Operating Officer for First National, bringing to these bank leadership positions more than 35 years of banking experience including management positions in the bank’s Commercial Lending, Investor Loan Production, Bank Operations, Electronic Data Processing, Marketing and Loan Documentation departments.
+Betsy Lawer, President and Vice Chair-First National Bank Alaska is one of Alaska’s foremost locally born business leaders.
+She has served as president and vice chair of the bank’s board since 1992, and also served as Chief Operating Officer for First National from 1992 to 2008.
+Lawer brings to her bank leadership positions more than 41 years of banking experience including management positions in the bank’s Commercial Lending, Investor Loan Production, Bank Operations, Electronic Data Processing, Marketing and Loan Documentation departments.

 Since starting her career with First National Bank Alaska in 1974, she has received multiple awards for her professional success.
 These include Outstanding Young Woman of America in 1982 and the ATHENA Award in 2001, the Top 25 Most Powerful People in Alaska from 1999 to 2003 and the U.S. Banker 25 Women to Watch in 2003.

 Born and raised in Anchorage, Lawer received her B.A. in Economics from Duke University in Durham, North Carolina.
-In addition to her role as vice chair of the bank’s board of directors, Lawer serves on the Federal Reserve Bank of San Francisco board of directors, the Smithsonian Institution National Board and Traveling Exhibition Service board, and the Alyeska Pipeline Service Company President’s Community Panel.
+In addition to her role as president and vice chair of the bank’s board of directors, Lawer serves on the Smithsonian Institution National Board and Traveling Exhibition Service board, and the Alyeska Pipeline Service Company President’s Community Panel.
 She is also a member of various other foundations and organizations such as the Providence Health Care Foundation and the ATHENA Society.
 She lives with her husband in Anchorage.

 Renewal Manager for Viscous and Heavy Oil